Trout Parade 2013

 For more information call the Livingston Manor Library at 845-439-5440.

-Battle of the Books Team Wins First Place
+Battle of the Books Team Takes Second Place

-Congratulations to the Livingston Manor Library Battle of the Books Team for a first place finish at the first annual Sullivan County Libraries Battle of the Books!
+Congratulations to the Livingston Manor Library Battle of the Books Team for a second place finish at the 2013 RCLS Teen Battle of the Books!

 Battle of the Books is set up in a game show format.
-A moderator asks 20 questions per round concerning 6 selected books.
-Each team member holds a buzzer and tries to hit the button before the other team.
-After buzzing, the team has 5 seconds to confer and answer the question correctly to win a point.
+A moderator asks 19 questions per round concerning 8 pre-selected books.
+Each team member holds a buzzer and tries to hit the button and correctly answer the question before the other team.

 Following are the books that were included in this battle: